 At just under 4.2m in length, the Audi Q2 dimensions make it Audi’s smallest SUV - and it shows.
 Shorter than competitors like the Volkswagen T-Roc and Mini Countryman, the Q2 really struggles for space in the rear seats.
 Taller adults may find their knees rubbing against the front seats, while an annoying raised lump in the middle seat makes it a mission to fit three in the back.
 Upfront, you shouldn’t have too much trouble getting comfy and four-way lumbar support is an option on all models.
 Boot space is also limited - although, the 405 litre capacity loading area is an accessible square shape which should make it fairly easy to pack away your luggage.

 The Q3 is a completely different story.
-The front seats offer a generous amount of headroom despite the sloping roofline and legroom is suffice for even the tallest passengers.
+The front seats offer a generous amount of headroom despite the sloping roofline and legroom is suffice for even the tallest passengers making this a good choice car for tall people.

 Both of these cars are reasonably frugal and well priced for SUVs.
 Although, make no mistake - you’ll be paying a whole lot more if you desire the luxurious practicality that the Q3 offers.